BioWet – Biological Diversity in Wetlands

-The project aims to develop a monitoring tool that allows students visiting wetland centres to collect and upload data, showing the impacts of climate change on local wetlands.
-The partners will work with their local school students to carry out survey work and develop guidelines for collecting data, as well as feeding into the design of a user-friendly web-based database that will display their information.
+The project aimed to develop a monitoring tool that allows students visiting wetland centres to collect and upload data, showing the impacts of climate change on local wetlands.
+The partners worked with their local and visiting school students to carry out survey work and develop guidelines for collecting data, as well as feeding into the design of a user-friendly web-based database that will display their information.

-The project will include visits to all four wetland centres, working with students and teachers, to create a tool that is truly international, and will not only provide a useful sources of information, but also give students a taste of what a career in environmental protection is really like.
+The project included visits to all four wetlands, working with students and teachers.
+Not only did it provide a useful source of information, but also give students a taste of what a career in environmental protection is really like.
 For more information, contact the head of WLI.

 Draft protocol kit

 In March 2019, the participants proposed a draft protocol.
 They got together at WWT Martin Mere for five days of discussion, observation, and field work.
 The kit comprises:

 - the protocol: simple tables of what to study